History of the euro: Enlargements

 Despite speculation that the crisis in Greece could spread and that the euro might fail, some newer EU states from the 2004 enlargement joined the currency during the recession.
 Slovenia, Malta and Cyprus all acceded within the first two years of the recession, closely followed by Slovakia in 2009.
 The three Baltic states of Estonia, Latvia and Lithuania joined in 2011, 2014 and 2015, respectively.
 Eight years later, Croatia joined the eurozone in 2023.

 Slovenia

 Slovenia was the first country to join the eurozone after the launch of the coins and banknotes.
-Participation in ERM II began on 28 June 2004 and on 11 July 2006 the Council of EU adopted a decision allowing Slovenia to join the euro area as from 1 January 2007.
+Participation in ERM II began on 28 June 2004 and on 11 July 2006 the Council of EU adopted a decision allowing Slovenia to join the euro area as from 1 January 2007, becoming the first nation from the former Socialist Federal Republic of Yugoslavia to do so.
 The euro replaced the Slovenian tolar on 1 January 2007.
 The exchange rate between the euro and tolar had been set on 11 July 2006 at 239.640 SIT, but unlike the previous launches, cash and non-cash transactions were introduced simultaneously.